xurei/plain-date-js/README.md

 your own application logic.

 The end goal of this library is to **simplify date handling**.
-The fewer complications there are, the easier it is to mentally process and reason about dates. `PlainDate` is designed to make working with dates is more straightforward for developers, by focusing on the essentials.
+The fewer complications there are, the easier it is to mentally process and reason about dates. `PlainDate` is designed to make working with dates more straightforward, less confusing.
 In the end, it makes it easier to handle dates without getting bogged down by unnecessary complexity, and avoid unexpected corner cases.

 Ultimately, the simpler you can make the problem, the easier it becomes to think about it.